-WVDED provides T&TA funds to each subrecipient in a separate DOE Subgrant Award and reimburses training expenses on a monthly basis if training occurred.
+WVDED provides T&TA funds to each subrecipient in a separate DOE Subgrant Award and reimburses training expenses based upon an approved Training Request form.
 The Award amount is determined by subrecipient training need(s) provided in the DOE Grant Application, and past training performance, i.e., some subrecipients only use the minimum amount to maintain certifications and credentials, while others typically attend DOE approved National Training Conferences.

 Throughout the Grant Year, WVDED has direct discussions between the WV WAP staff and subrecipient Weatherization Coordinators to assess training needs.
 Spending is tracked by monthly submitted Invoices and Monthly Expenditure Reports (MERs).
+All requests for training from subrecipients will be submitted utilizing the WVDED "Subrecipient Training Request Form."
+The form is currently reviewed by the WVDED Weatherization Manager, and if approved assigned an Item ID number.
+This number is used on the Monthly Invoice to track approved and completed training.

-As mentioned, subrecipients are required to submit a list designated by quarters of any anticipated WAP-related T&TA needed to meet standards as part of the PY 2022 - 2023 Grant Application process.
+As mentioned, subrecipients are required to submit a list designated by quarters of any anticipated WAP-related T&TA needed to meet standards as part of the 2023 - 2024 Grant Application process.
 This list will ensure at the beginning of the Program Year that an estimated needs list is captured for the subrecipient for proper planning throughout the year.

-Training Timeline for PY 2022 - 2023
+Training Timeline for PY 2023 - 2024